-If you are an eCommerce business owner, then here are the top reasons why you should know about inventory carrying costs?
+If you are an eCommerce business owner, here are the top reasons you should know about Inventory carrying costs.

 - Inventory carrying costs help you to calculate “optimal” inventory levels.